ngraziano/lmicesp32/README.md

 # LORAWAN Librairie for Arduino and SX1276/2 lora chip

+**This library is not maintain anymore, please have a look to https://github.com/ngraziano/LMICPP-Arduino and example : `examples/esp32-deepsleep`**

+## Introduction

 * Based on LMIC librairy.
 * Modified to get C++ style.
 * Only class A device (no class B)